Vyvanse (Lisdexamfetamine)

 What is Vyvanse?

-Vyvanse is the brand name for lisdexamfetamine, a stimulant used for treating attention deficit hyperactivity disorder (ADHD) and binge-eating disorder (BED) in individuals above six.
-While the precise treatment mechanism is not fully understood, stimulants such as Vyvanse may increase synaptic catecholamine concentrations, thus increasing the production and function of noradrenaline and dopamine in the central nervous system.
+Vyvanse is the brand name for lisdexamfetamine, a stimulant used for treating attention deficit hyperactivity disorder (ADHD) and binge-eating disorder (BED) in individuals aged six and older.
+While the therapeutic mechanism is not fully understood, stimulants such as Vyvanse may increase synaptic catecholamine concentrations.
+Specifically, it leads to an increase in the production and function of noradrenaline and dopamine in the central nervous system.

 The results are improved focus, attention, and impulse control.

-Vyvanse is a long-acting medication that provides sustained symptom relief throughout the day due to its gradual and prolonged metabolization.
+Vyvanse is a long-acting medication that provides sustained symptom relief throughout the day due to its gradual metabolism.
 This extended duration of action is associated with consistent symptom management with minimal sudden peaks and crashes typically associated with shorter-acting stimulants.

 Vyvanse dosage